 Figure 2: A simplified model of the cues, tendency, action (cta) model.
 Cues stimulate action tendencies which in turn excite actions.
 Actions may be mutually inhibitory and also reduce action tendencies.
 Extensions of this model allow for learning by changing the stimulation, excitation, and inhibition weights.
-These longer term learning paths reflecting the reinforcing effects of successful actions upon the S and E matrices are shown as reinforcement paths.
+These longer term learning paths are shown as reinforcement paths and reflect the reinforcing effects of successful actions upon the S and E matrices.
 Mutually compatible activities do not inhibit each other, and thus have inhibition strength of 0.
 The inhibition effect of an action upon itself reflects the cost of doing the action.
-Not shown in the figure, but implied by the use of matrices, are cross connections between tendencies and actions, and consummations of actions on different tendencies.
+Not shown in the figure, but implied by the use of matrices, are cross connections between $cues_i$ and $tendencies{i\neq j}$ and similar cross connections between tendencies and actions, and consummations of actions on different tendencies.